easy How to Paint a Snowman

 Add a touch of Burnt Umber to the Pure Orange and add a shadow along the back and bottom of the carrot.

 Easy, beginner-friendly snowman face in acrylics.
 This painting tutorial is so fun and shows you a couple of ways to paint a snowman head and face fast and easy.

-Using Fresh Foliage and the #6 flat brush paint a stroke following the snowman neck to create his scarf.
+Using Fresh Foliage and the #6 flat brush paint a stroke following the snowman’s neck to create his scarf.

 Reload the #6 flat paint brush and pull a stroke down to make the tail.

-They are super simple to paint with the small scruffy brush.
+They are super simple to paint with a small scruffy brush.
 Tap small circles with Fresh Foliage.